MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

 <br/>

 ## Community Detection
-MILAD FILL SOMETHING IN HERE.
+We established Signature's Community Detection in a way that process cis and trans data alltogether.
+However, users can use it to analyze only cis or only trans.
 The Demo directory contains toy data at the 1MB resolution (input for Community Detection).
-These files are named "[cell].pairs.res1000000.cool.txt".
+These files are named "[cell].pairs.res1000000.cool.txt" and each are located in their corresponding cell type folder.

 ### Instructions for running demo
 1. In https://github.com/MaassLab/Signature, press the <>Code drop-down button
 2. Press Download ZIP
 3. Extract ZIP folder (_"Signature-main.zip"_) to your directory of choice
-4. In the command line, navigate to *"Signature-main"*, then the directory *"Pipeline"*, then *"Community_Detection"*
+4. Navigate to *"Signature-main"*, then the directory *"Pipeline"*, then *"Community_Detection"*
-5. Fill in the script ....?
-6. continue here Milad
+5. First run data_processing.R script without any changes.
+(This can be run on Demo datasets very fast using any computer.
+We suggest to use HPC with for full datasets running on different datasets in parallel)